moodmosaic/bookmarks/README.md

 * I wrote a nice display function for parse errors in Parsec (Haskell library)
 <br><https://twitter.com/chordbug/status/1315412432362369024>
 <br><https://gist.github.com/lynn/46dff5b6cff3851bc4a176d3859664e2>
-* ihp - batteries-included Web Framework, built on top of Haskell and Nix.
+* ihp - batteries-included Web Framework, built on top of Haskell and Nix
 <br><https://github.com/digitallyinduced/ihp>
 * Don't use Ghcide anymore (directly)
 <br><http://neilmitchell.blogspot.com/2020/09/dont-use-ghcide-anymore-directly.html>
 * thma/TypelevelReflection
 <br><https://github.com/thma/TypelevelReflection>
-* cabal-auto-expose is a build time library which, like hpack, auto detects new and removed Haskell modules and Backpack signatures in your project’s sources and exposes them for you so you don’t have to manually keep your .cabal file in sync.
+* cabal-auto-expose is a build time library which, like hpack, auto detects new and removed Haskell modules and Backpack signatures in your project’s sources and exposes them for you so you don’t have to manually keep your .cabal file in sync
 <br><https://github.com/deech/cabal-auto-expose/tree/master/cabal-auto-expose>
 * serras/munihac-2020-miso
 <br><https://github.com/serras/munihac-2020-miso>